 Note that if the actions are not testable, it’s usually really hard to know how to do them.
 For example, exactly how do you go about “communicating better?”
 So the natural reaction is to not bother trying.
 And you end up with retrospectives that are only window dressing, and the sense that this may be true becomes the elephant in the room.
-Such pro forma actions lead people to view Scrum as an arbitrarily imposed set of hoops through which everyone must jump, and that can fuel apathy and cynicism.
+Such pro forma actions lead people to view Scrum as an arbitrarily imposed set of hoops through which everyone must jump.
+That feeling can fuel apathy and cynicism.

-Most Scrum tradition measures success in terms of ROI, some other impact on financials, or some other value proposition (see Value and ROI).
+Most Scrum traditions measure success in terms of ROI, some other impact on financials, or some other value proposition (see Value and ROI).
 Chris Matts suggests that the business hold the Product Owners accountable to some direct, measurable outcome of their Value Stream management, within their purview of influence.
-For example, instead of measuring ROI, we might measure the market engagement with the product; a financial group, or management, can convert that to ROI if needed.
+For example, instead of measuring ROI, we might measure the market engagement with the product; a financial group or management can convert that to ROI if needed.

-Note that some improvements provide that the team “stop doing” something (e.g., “Stop picking your nose!”).
-Such improvements are generally easy to measure (e.g., video record you, and count the number of times you picked your nose.)
+Note that some improvements require that the team “stop doing” something (e.g., “Stop picking your nose!”).
+Such improvements are generally easy to measure (e.g., video record you, and count the number of times you picked your nose).

-To measure whether an improvement action actually works you need a meter, a scale, and a baseline of the current performance.
-The team uses the scale to quantify the improvement, like for example percentage of Daily Scrum meetings nobody missed.
-The meter indicates the process to establish a location on the scale, like for example counting the Daily Scrum meetings nobody missed and calculating the percentage at the end of the Sprint.
-As with other measures such as velocity, these measures are owned by the team and are for the team’s use, though they remain transparent to all stakeholders.
+To measure whether an improvement action actually works, you need a meter, a scale, and a baseline of the current performance.
+The team uses the scale to quantify the improvement, such as percentage of Daily Scrum meetings nobody missed.
+The meter indicates the process to establish a location on the scale, for example, counting the Daily Scrum meetings nobody missed and calculating the percentage at the end of the Sprint.
+As with other measures such as velocity, they are owned by the team and are for the team’s use, though these measures remain transparent to all stakeholders.
 They should not be used for any external assessment of the team’s performance.

 You will be able to test whether you are moving toward Greatest Value.

-Regarding objectivity and subjectivity, Jerry Weinberg says, “You can turn anything into a number.”
-(Jerry has long said this, and confirmed it again in a conversation with Jim Coplien on 15 December, 2017.)
+Regarding objectivity and subjectivity: Jerry Weinberg says, “You can turn anything into a number.”
+(Jerry has long said this, and confirmed it again in a conversation with Jim Coplien on December 15, 2017.)
 This is a two-edged sword.
-On one hand you can come up with numbers that are meaningless, and people view them with far more statistical significance than they deserve.
-On the other hand, one can take deeply meaningful “subjective” concepts such as team engagement and quantify its trend as improving (+1), getting worse (-1), or staying the same (0).
+On one hand, you can come up with numbers that are meaningless, and people view them with far more statistical significance than they deserve.
+On the other hand, you can take deeply meaningful “subjective” concepts such as team engagement and quantify its trend as improving (+1), getting worse (-1), or staying the same (0).
 These measures provide a foundation for discussion and powerful discovery, particularly as one explores the why behind them.
 See Happiness Metric.